 - 1 Look at the photo and the title of this article.
-What do you think "patchwork identities" might mean?
-Discuss in pairs. - 2 Discuss what things you think people born between 1998 and 2012 (post-millennials) might have in common.
+What do you think a 'patchwork of identities' might be?
+Give reasons. - 2 Discuss what things you think people born between 1998 and 2012 (post-millennials) might have in common.
 Then read the article about this generation in India.
 Did it mention any of the same things? - 3 Read the article again.
-Find examples of: - difficulties this generation has encountered - how this generation differs from their parents' generation - someone combining different interests - someone helping others to develop - 4 Do you agree that post-millennials are a group that likes to experiment with and express their identity?
+Find examples of: - difficulties this generation has encountered - how this generation differs from their parents' generation - someone combining different interests - · someone helping others to develop - 4 Do you agree with the description of post-millennials as a group which likes to experiment with and express its identity?
 Give examples to support your point of view.